dwaite498/DavidWaite.github.io/thank-you.md

 hide: true
 ---

-Thnak you for your message!
-Have a great day.
+Thnak you for your message, I get back to you soon.